TyndallJ/mymajorproject/proposal.md

 # Major Project Proposal
-A top down shooter.
+A grid based top down shooter.
 Similar to the arcade game Journey of the Prairie King in Stardew Valley

 ## Needs to Have
+- Grid based
 - Character with gun
 - bullets that kill enemies
 - Character movement